 Teens are the most expensive drivers to insure because they’re the riskiest.
 Some car insurance companies offer savings to customers who participate in their “monitoring programs” of teen drivers.
 Programs vary by insurer, and not all companies offer them.
 Some “spying” programs use cameras, installed inside the car, that provide you with video and audio footage of your teen driving.
 The camera is triggered “on” by aggressive driving.

 Other insurers use global positioning systems (GPS) to track how your teen drives (including speeding and sudden breaking or accelerating) and where they go.
 You can even set the system to send you an e-mail or text message when your teen arrives at a specific address.
-The savings on your insurance can be anywhere from 10 to 15 percent.
+The savings on your insurance can be anywhere from 10 to 30%.